 What AI Psychosis Actually Means

-If you’ve heard the term AI psychosis, you might wonder what it means.
-Psychosis is when someone loses touch with reality, often through false beliefs or paranoia.
-AI psychosis describes cases where these symptoms begin or get worse after using chatbots.
+If you’ve heard the term AI psychosis, here’s what it means.
+Psychosis is when someone can’t tell what’s real anymore.
+They might have false beliefs that won’t go away or feel paranoid about things that aren’t happening.
+AI psychosis describes cases where these symptoms started or got worse after someone used chatbots heavily.

 If you’re wondering how this differs from internet addiction or other tech-related issues, we break down those distinctions here: [AI Psychosis vs. Internet Addiction]